rohitjoshi/queue-benchmark/README.md

 # queue-benchmark
+Here are comparision between boost lock free queuea and moodycamel queues.

-Here is comparision between boost::lockfree::queue , boost::lockfree::stack, boost::lockfree::spsc_queue and moodycamel::ConcurrentQueue.
+1. Multi Consumers and Multi Producers:   boost::lockfree::queue , boost::lockfree::stack, and moodycamel::ConcurrentQueue for concurrent/ access.
+2. Single Consumer and Single Producer: boost::lockfree::spsc_queue and moodycamel::ReaderWriterQueue.

+Observations:

 1. For single consumer/single producer: moodycamel::ReaderWriterQueue  is faster than boost::lockfree::spsc_queue

 2. For concurrent access, moodycamel::ConcurrentQueue outperforms both boost queue and stack

 3. For some reason, moodycamel::ConcurrentQueue has better performance when 3 or 4 producers/consumers are used than 1 or 2 threads.

 boost::lockfree::queue: